SeldonIO/seldon-core/docs-gb/operational-monitoring/observability.md

 `kube-prometheus`, also known as Prometheus Operator, is a popular open-source project that provides complete monitoring and alerting solutions for Kubernetes clusters.
 It combines tools and components to create a monitoring stack for Kubernetes environments.

 {% hint style="info" %}
-**Note**: Always install Prometheus within the same Kubernetes cluster as the Seldon Core 2.
+**Note**: In this example Prometheus is installed within the same Kubernetes cluster as the Seldon Core 2.
+However, Seldoc Core 2 exposes metrics to any of the managed Prometheus endpoints as well.
 {% endhint %}

 The Seldon Core 2, along with any deployed models, automatically exposes metrics to Prometheus.
 By default, certain alerting rules are pre-configured, and an alertmanager instance is included.